-However the archived cases can be restored by clicking the figure [Restore Case] icon.
+However the archived cases can be restored by clicking the [Restore Case] icon.
 This action allows you to make the case editable again.

-By clicking the Restore button, the case becomes editable and the user can review the Case Data and all the other tabs entered so far until Schedule, but the report and the prescription need to be recalculated.
+By clicking the Restore button, the case becomes editable and the user can review the Case Data and all the other tabs entered so far until Schedule (HEX-ray included which will be restored as it was), but the report and the prescription need to be recalculated.